 With the technical specs out of the way, let’s dive into how to bring it all together with a solid strategy and some best practices.

-We’re not trying to ride a tired horse here, but an intro is a perfect spot for you to display a heavily branded presence.
+We’re not trying to ride a tired horse here, but a YouTube intro is the perfect spot for you to display a branded presence.
 The function of a brand, in general, is to promote loyalty by streamlining the process through which people understand your offer, which is exactly what you need to grow your YouTube channel.

 That said, make sure you have at least a couple of these elements in your YouTube intro: